Car Collector International

 US-only registration — cross-border movement

-The Sabre was federalised US-only (Car and Driver, fetched 6 July 2026, verbatim: 'ideas and innovations that global homologation would not permit').
+The Sabre was federalised US-only.
 Any cross-border movement (to Europe or elsewhere) is a temporary-import / private-collection basis and does NOT support road registration outside the US in most jurisdictions.

 Event calendar